 Whether you’re Mariah Carey looking to expand your property portfolio following a very public divorce.
 Or you’ve unexpectedly expanded your family and need more space.
 Perhaps you simply fancy relocating somewhere a little more bougie.
 Well, have we got the guide for you.
-There are lots of factors to consider before taking the plunge, even if you have been suddenly blessed with Mariah’s bank balance.
+There are lots of factors to consider before taking the plunge when moving up the property ladder, even if you have been suddenly blessed with Mariah’s bank balance.
 Read on to work out if a manoeuvre up the property ladder is right for you.

 Before snapping up that glittering penthouse in Hampstead, it’s time to decide whether or not you will sell your existing abode first.
 The alternative route requires some bold choreography not for the faint hearted.
 This is where you attempt to complete both your sale and new home purchase on the same day.
 Such bravery takes the coordination of a Strictly Come Dancing professional at the top of their game.